 Commodity Futures Funds

 These funds trade on futures contracts.
-A futures contract is an agreement between a buyer and a seller wherein the buyer agrees to purchase something and the seller agrees to deliver it on a specific future date, and at a price ‘already set’.
+A futures contract is an agreement between a buyer and a seller wherein the buyer agrees to purchase something.
+The seller agrees to deliver it on a specific future date and at a price ‘already set.’
 The fund manager of commodity futures funds invests in such futures contracts.

 Investors here do not actually want physical delivery of the commodity.
 They simply desire to make a profit out of price changes.
 Experts consider futures commodity funds to be one of the riskiest.
 These funds, at the same time, can be highly rewarding also.